 Exploring an island within an island

 The stunning Mljet National Park really is one of those ‘wow’ destinations!
 This lush green island comprises of two salt lakes - with one of the lakes playing host to another island that is complete with a Benedictine Monastery and a whole lot of friendly donkeys!
-After an 8 kilometer cycle around the island, you’ll be ready to head back to the ship to relax and unwind, before taking in one of the most beautiful Croatian sunsets you’ve ever seen!
+After an 8 kilometre cycle around the island, you’ll be ready to head back to the ship to relax and unwind, before taking in one of the most beautiful Croatian sunsets you’ve ever seen!

 Stepping back in time on Vis Island